apache/cassandra-java-driver/changelog/README.md

 ### 4.6.0 (in progress)

+- [improvement] JAVA-2679: Add port information to QueryTrace and TraceEvent
 - [new feature] JAVA-2600: Add map-backed config loader
 - [new feature] JAVA-2105: Add support for transient replication
 - [new feature] JAVA-2670: Provide base class for mapped custom codecs